wlaforest/KafkaGeoDemo/README.md

 adapated from other data like from Chicago Transit Authority (CTA).
 This demonstration provides a node.js script that queries the REST API WMATA provides (and one for CTA) and publishes it into Kafka.
 That data will then be pre-processed in KSQL to transform it slightly and enrich with a geo hash.
 One of the transformations is to speed the timeline up 10X to make the routes draw more rapidly so its more interesting.
-The geo hash is calculated using the geo_hash() UDF function.
+The geo hash is calculated using the geo_geohash() UDF function.

 This data is then served up to a webapp built using the javascript mapping library Leaflet through an event rest service